rg-engineering/ioBroker.heatingcontrol/README.md

 ### 1.1.0 (2020-10-xx)
 * (René) see issue #132: timer before on and off for actuators
 * (René) see issue #143: additional checks to avoid unneccessary override
+* (René) see issue #140: use guests present also as counter like present (as a option); add adjustable limit for present and guest present

 ### 1.0.0 (2020-10-09)
 * (matida538) added better Handling of strings in HandleThermostat (convert to Number, instead of warn) (e.g. fhem connector for fht80)